wso2/docs-ei/en/streaming-integrator/docs/examples/triggering-integrations-via-micro-integrator.md

     ```

     This configuration has a configuration parameter to start the gRPC server, and specifies the default sequence to inject messages accordingly.

+    !!! info
+        Currently, WSO2 Integration Studio does not support GRPC Inbound Endpoint.
+This capability will be available in a future [release](https://github.com/wso2/devstudio-tooling-ei/issues/1238).
+        For now, you need to create the inbound endpoint manually as an XML file.

 2. Deploy the following sequence by saving it as `inSeq.xml` file in the `<MI_Home>/repository/deployment/server/synapse-configs/default/sequences` directory.